 In Victoria, control of the disease is now managed by individual producers using available tools such as the Johne’s Beef Assurance Score (J-BAS) to profile risk.

-It is estimated that JD costs the Australian beef industry around $2.8 million annually.
+It is estimated that JD costs the Australia beef industry around $2.8million annually ().
 Individual farm losses vary, but on most infected farms there is little in the way of direct losses.
-Occasionally farms with high stocking rates can experience significant mortalities but this is the exception rather than the rule.
+Occasionally, farms with high stocking rates can experience significant mortalities but this is the exception rather than the rule.

 Financial losses can be high in herds that require live animal access to sensitive markets like Western Australia, the Northern Territory or some overseas countries.